antonjefcoate/JustSaying.Examples.Orderprocessing/exercise 1/readme.md

 #Exercise 1:

+**Covers:**
+Basic usage of JustSaying.
+Wiring up a publisher and a consumer.

 We are going to instruct the OrderProcessor component to place an order made by the ConsumerSite.
 ConsumerSite will publish a command and OrderProcessor will pick it up and do some work on it.

+**Open /Exercise 1/JustSaying.Examples.OrderProcessing.sln**

-Prerequisites: Ensure you have setup 'multiple startup projects' for your solution of: ConsumerSite and OrderProcesor.
+Prerequisite: Ensure you have setup 'multiple startup projects' for your solution of: ConsumerSite and OrderProcesor.

-1. Install the JustSaying package
+1. Install the JustSaying package into **each** of the projects
  * install-package JustSaying
  * Note: Ensure you have the Just Eat package source configured (http://packages.je-labs.com/nuget/Default)